Chicago Blackhawks: 2016–2020: Post-Cup years and retooling

 Prior to the 2019–20 season, the Blackhawks signed center Ryan Carpenter and goaltender Robin Lehner on the opening day of free agency.
-The team made three separate trades to acquire Olli Maatta, Calvin de Haan and Alex Nylander.
+The team made three separate trades to acquire Olli Määttä, Calvin de Haan and Alex Nylander.
 The team reacquired fan-favorite Andrew Shaw in a trade with the Montreal Canadiens.
-The Blackhawks also inserted rookie Dominik Kubalik into their roster, whom they acquired from the Los Angeles Kings in the previous season.
+The Blackhawks also inserted rookie Dominik Kubalík into their roster, whom they acquired from the Los Angeles Kings in the previous season.
 Chris Kunitz and Cam Ward retired while the Blackhawks also traded veteran center Artem Anisimov to the Ottawa Senators in exchange for Zack Smith and let veteran center Marcus Krüger walk in free agency.
 The Blackhawks posted a 32–30–8 record and finished last in their division before the remainder of the regular season was canceled due to the COVID-19 pandemic.
 The team fired John McDonough, who served as the Blackhawks' president for 13 years.
 The Blackhawks obtained a spot in the 2020 Stanley Cup playoffs, which used a 24-team playoff format among the top 12 teams in each conference.
 The 12th-seeded Blackhawks defeated the Edmonton Oilers in the qualifying round of the playoffs to advance to the Western Conference first round, where they lost to the Vegas Golden Knights in five games.